lazyrena/scratch-for-kids/README.md

 ## About

 This is some examples about Scratch - Drag and Drop Coding.
-It helps children easily access and stimulate their thinking.
+It helps kids easily access and stimulate their thinking.

 Resources: